turingschool-projects/kwk-level3-swift/sessions/viewfinder_ui_lab.markdown

 * In the Document Outline, click on the Navigation Item (under Table View Controller).
 Now, look at the Attributes Inspector in the Utilities Pane, and you should see a form for Title.
 Write the name of your app into that field.
 ![Use this as a reference if needed:](./slide_images/title_nav_item.png)

 * Drag a `Bar Button Item` from the Object Library onto your Navigation Bar on the Table View.
 In the Utilities Pane, you can change the title under `Bar Item`.
-You can also use the drop-down menu title `System Item` to select aiOS icon.
+You can also use the drop-down menu title `System Item` to select an iOS icon.

 * Drag a new `View Controller` onto your StoryBoard. `ctrl + click` then drag your `Add` button on the Table View over to your new View Controller.
 Select `show`.
 This is telling the computer, "when the user clicks on this `add` button, take them to this other view, please."
 This is called a `segue`.
 ![Use this as a reference if needed:](./slide_images/add_segue.gif)